Michelle Badash, MS

 Barrett's esophagus is a change in the cells that line the esophagus.
 Normal cells are flat-shaped squamous cells.
 Barrett's esophagus cells are shaped like a column.
 This cell change is called

 metaplasia.
-It is a premalignant phase that may result in cancer of the esophagus if it is not treated.
+It is a premalignant phase that may result in esophageal cancer if it is not treated.

 The exact cause of Barrett's esophagus is not known.
 It may result from damage to the esophagus caused by the chronic reflux of stomach acid.
 Frequent or chronic reflux of stomach acid into the esophagus is called